-In our intrinsic time formulation, the Wheeler-DeWitt equation, which is a constraint which must be satisfied at each spatial point $x$, is replaced by a Schrodinger equation with $\frac{{\bar H}(x)}{\beta}$ generating translations in $\qt(x)$ which is a Tomonaga-Schwinger\cite{To-Sch} many-fingered time variable.
-The transcription from, apparently, many-fingered dynamics to evolution with respect to a gauge-invariant global time and the Heisenberg picture is, remarkably, unequivocal for 3-hypersurfaces which are compact Riemannian manifolds without boundary.
-Hodge decomposition of the 0-form $\delta\qt$ uniquely yields $\delta\qt = \delta h + \nabla_i {\delta V}^i $, wherein $\delta h$ is harmonic, {\it independent} of $x$ and gauge-invariant, whereas $\delta V^i$ can be gauged away because, fortuitously, $\pounds_{\delta N^i} \qt = \frac{2}{3}\nabla_i\delta N^i$.
-This leads, bearing in mind (\ref{HJ}), to the transcription,
+In our intrinsic time formulation, the Wheeler-DeWitt equation, which is a constraint that must be satisfied at each spatial point $x$, is replaced by a Schr\"{o}dinger equation with $\frac{{\bar H}(x)}{\beta}$ generating translations in $\qt(x)$ which is a Tomonaga-Schwinger\cite{Tomonaga, Schwinger} many-fingered time variable.
+The transcription from, apparently many-fingered dynamics to evolution with respect to a gauge-invariant global time and the Heisenberg picture is, remarkably, unequivocal for 3-hypersurfaces which are compact Riemannian manifolds without boundary.
+Hodge decomposition of the 0-form $\delta\qt$ uniquely yields $\delta\qt = \delta h + \nabla_i {\delta V}^i $, wherein $\delta h$ is harmonic, {\it independent} of $x$, and gauge-invariant, whereas $\delta V^i$ can be gauged away because, fortuitously, $\pounds_{\delta N^i} \qt = \frac{2}{3}\nabla_i\delta N^i$.
+This leads, bearing in mind (\ref{HJ}), to the transcription